scoy028/rule-parser/README.md

 If you want to run the tests, you can also `npm run test`.

-Use Postman to test your request.
+Use Postman to test your own request.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/71bc5e8118f0afa9c360)